SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/backup-database-containers/README.md

 [<img src="./images/export_140.png" width="500" />](./images/export_140.png)

-## 4. Import into existing container
+## 4. Import into an existing container

 4.1.
 Go to SAP HANA Database Explorer and log in with an HDI Container (Group) Admin of the container you want to restore your backup in.

 > **Important** - The database container in which you want to restore your backup, already has to exist before doing the following steps!
-Also check the next chapter to learn about pre-import prerequisites in case of cross-container-access scenarios!
+Also, check the next chapter to learn about pre-import prerequisites in case of cross-container-access scenarios!

 [<img src="./images/import_005.png" width="500" />](./images/import_005.png)